johnzastrow/phpblog/hugo-export/posts/2008-09-19-update_on-column-in-mysql-with-trigger.md

 ---
-title: UPDATE_ON column in MySQL with trigger
+ #  UPDATE_ON column in MySQL with trigger
 categories:
   - Uncategorized